cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 ### Measurement Locations

 The measurement locations for a primary-flow and primary-secondary flow hot water loop system are shown in Figure 3.
-Measurement points of primary and secondary pumps and associated piping that serve the HWH loop

 <a href="/images/systems/hot-water-loop/2024_0507_HW Loop system_figure 2 updated.jpg">
 <figure class="figure">